What does indigestion feel like

 Contents

 Indigestion usually lasts from a few minutes to several hours, depending on the cause and seriousness of the symptoms.
 For many individuals, the discomfort tends to diminish quickly, especially with simple home remedies such as resting, drinking water, or taking over-the-counter antacids.
-However, if indigestion continues for several days or if it is frequent or severe, it could be a sign of an underlying problem such as acid reflux, ulcers, or other digestive concerns and warrants medical evaluation by a doctor.Also read: Indigestion symptoms, causes, and when to consult a GP
+However, if indigestion continues for several days or if it is frequent or severe, it could be a sign of an underlying problem such as acid reflux, ulcers, or other digestive concerns and warrants medical evaluation by a doctor.Signs and symptoms

 Dyspepsia, commonly referred to as indigestion, can present with several signs and symptoms, which may include the following:- Discomfort or pain in the upper abdominal region: This may be characterised by sensations of fullness, bloating, or a burning feeling.